-The most commonly used options for image adjustments are accessed through two menus: Size and Position ((Merge 1)) and Image Settings (Merge 2)), both of which appear in the Main menu.
+The most commonly used options for image adjustments are accessed through two menus: Size and Position (Menual) and Image Settings (Menual), both of which appear in the Main menu.
 From either of these two menus, you can change settings affecting the image from the current channel by working with the appropriate slidebars, checkboxes and pull-down lists.
-(East) will return to the previous menu (or to the presentation, if from the Main menu) and accept any changes you may have entered.
+East will return to the previous menu (or to the presentation, if from the Main menu) and accept any changes you may have entered.
 Settings are saved with the current channel.

-From your presentation, you can access any of the individual options in these menus by pressing (Mero) followed by the appropriate two-digit number representing their location in the menu system.
-For example, press (Mero) (2)(3) to quickly access the "Gamma" option in the Image Settings menu.
+From your presentation, you can access any of the individual options in these menus by pressing followed by the appropriate two-digit number representing their location in the menu system.
+For example, press for example, p

 Note that for certain options, you may prefer to use a "direct key" from presentation level to go directly to a particular option without traveling through the menu system (note: available for certain display parameters only).
-For example, press const to access the "contrast" slidebar immediately.
-Press const to return to your presentation.
+For example, press contact to access the "contrast" slidebar immediately.
+Press (Eq.) to return to your presentation.

 NOTES: 1) To hide these "direct" slidebars, disable the" Display Slidebars" checkbox in the Menu Preferences menu.
-2) To hide the entire menu system from view, toggle the on-screen display by pressing the \bigcirc vector keys.
+2) To hide the entire menu system from view, toggle the on-screen display by pressing the Solve keys.

-Before You Begin ➤ Use Auto Setup (^{(Auto}))
+Before You Begin ➤ Use Auto Setup ((Auto)